michelzanini/appglu-androidsdk/appglu-android-sdk/README.md

 ==================

 AppGlu SDK for Android devices.
 Requires Android 2.2 (API version 8) or above.
+It simplifies the use of the AppGlu Java Client library on Android and adds asynchronous calls to APIs using AsyncTask.
-This SDK is build on top of AppGlu Java Client adding Android specific functionality to APIs such as Analytics, Sync and Storage.
+Moreover, it adds Android specific functionality to APIs such as Analytics, Sync and Storage.

 # Setup